holderbaum-io/think-about-website/pages/blog/10-reasons.md

 ##3.
 The Technical Focus {#reason3}
 ![Illustration for Reason 3](/assets/images/blog/10-reasons/reason-03.png)

 **More than two-thirds of our talks will focus on technology-related topics** additionally to contemplating the effects tech and design can have on our society.
-Our speakers cover topics from front- and back-end technologies via infrastructure through to IOT and security.
+Our speakers cover topics from front- and back-end technologies via DevOps through to IOT and security.

 We are delighted to host speakers from companies such as Mozilla, Travis CI, Adesso, ThoughtWorks, Capgemini, Deutsche Telekom and many more.
 <br />